Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Mas aqui, nenhum d'esses espectaculos torpes...

-But here, none of these crude spectacles...
+But here, none of these sordid spectacles...

 É como quem chama um criado...